 Nicaragua: US$1,883.57 / 1,776.95€ for 9 nights

 You can do this for less!
 Be a little more picky about activities you spend your money on.
 Stay at cheaper guesthouses or hostels.
-Skip the resort in La Fortuna (but really, you should do it because it was great!) and stay someplace like the hostel resort we found.
+Skip the resort in La Fortuna (but really, if you have the budget for a splurge, you should do it because it was great!) and stay someplace like the hostel resort we found.
 Don’t splurge on drinking or expensive meals.

 But also remember to have fun.
 Andy and I are not bare-bones budget backpackers, but we’re not luxury travelers either.
 We want to enjoy ourselves and the destinations we’re visiting, so we usually choose to spend a little more money for comfort.